mdroste/stata-regressby/README.md

 The following items will be addressed soon:

 - [ ] Finish off this readme.md
-- [ ] Provide a help file
+- [x] Provide a help file
+- [ ] Finish benchmarking
-- [ ] Finish benchmarking and provide a script to validate results
+- [ ] Provide script to validate results / example datasets

-A port of this program in C would yield a significant increase in performance; I have no plans to do that in the near future.
+Porting this program into a compiled C plugin for Stata would yield a significant increase in performance; I have no plans to do that in the near future.

 Acknowledgements